DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-10/spring-training-session-10.md

 - [Education Endowment Foundation (EEF) blog: Retrieval practice: a game of ‘hide and seek’](https://educationendowmentfoundation.org.uk/news/retrieval-practice-a-game-of-hide-and-seek)
 - [Education Endowment Foundation (EEF): Metacognition and self-regulation](https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/metacognition-and-self-regulation)

-Before this session takes place, early career teachers (ECTs) should have the following.
+Before this session takes place, ECTs should have the following.

-1. Exposure to key knowledge from ITT Core Content Framework on relevant sub-standards.
+1. Exposure to key knowledge from initial teacher training (ITT) Core Content Framework on relevant sub-standards.
 2. School input as needed.
 3. Relevant conversations with colleagues.
 4. A link to the [Education Endowment Foundation’s website for evidence-informed guidance for developing pedagogical and subject knowledge](https://educationendowmentfoundation.org.uk/).